-The Family Contribution is calculated using information you provide on the Free Application for Federal Student Aid (FAFSA), CSS/Financial Aid PROFILE and other supplemental documents requested by the Office of Financial Aid.
+The Family Contribution is calculated using information you provide on the Free Application for Federal Student Aid (FAFSA), CSS Profile and other supplemental documents requested by the Office of Financial Aid.
 The FC is the sum of a calculated Parent Contribution and a calculated Student Contribution.

 Based on your grade level, Harvey Mudd requires a minimum expected contribution from summer earnings: first year, $1,500; second year, $1,750; third year, $1,900; and fourth year, $2,000.
 If you typically earn more than this minimum expectation, your contribution from income will be higher.
 You are expected to contribute either 50 percent of after-tax income or the minimum expected contribution, whichever is greater.